l0k0ms/workshops/log-workshop-2/steps/step3.md

       com.datadoghq.ad.logs: '[{"source": "agent", "service": "agent"}]'
 ```

-By default the Agent needs only your Datadog API key in order to start collecting metrics from your other containers, but with extra configuration it can also collects your application Traces, your logs, and your processes data:
+By default the Agent needs only your Datadog API key in order to start collecting metrics from your other containers, but with extra configurations it can also collect your application Traces, logs, and processes data:

 ### Trace collection